 What you will get

-That your camera intrinsics and extrinsics are calibrated and stored on the Duckiebot.
+Your camera intrinsics and extrinsics are calibrated and stored on the Duckiebot.
 You will be able to access these calibrations via the dashboard.

 If you do not have one already: